-Jacque Tara Washington
+Dr. Jacque Tara Washington

-Jacque is also a professional vocalist and actress with a Bachelor of Fine Arts degree in musical theatre and directing from Syracuse University, a degree in Radio and Television Communications and Journalism, and is a member of Actors’ Equity Association (AEA) and the Screen Actors Guild/American Federation of Television and Radio Artists (SAG-AFTRA).
+Dr. Washington is also a professional vocalist and actress and is a member of Actors’ Equity Association (AEA) and the Screen Actors Guild/American Federation of Television and Radio Artists (SAG-AFTRA).
 She has performed jazz throughout the United States and globally, including her self-penned one-woman presentation on the life and music of jazz artist Billie Holiday.
-Among the vast number of presentations Jacque has created is also Strange Fruit: Examining the Impact of Racism in America, which she presented for students and faculty at various colleges and universities, and which somewhat attributed to the focus for her dissertation.
+Among the vast number of presentations Dr. Washington has created is also “Strange Fruit: Examining the Impact of Racism in America,” which she presented for students and faculty at various colleges and universities, and which somewhat attributed to the focus for her dissertation.

 “Self-concept influences our thinking, behavior, and output.
 I truly believe we all have the ability to uniquely, creatively, and effectively utilize our innate and learned skills to deepen our awareness and perception of ‘self,’ develop a clear understanding of our life’s purpose, and decide how these realities are to impact and guide us.
 In so doing, we have the potential to maximize optimum success in our lives personally, academically, and professionally.
 I believe that developing and implementing healthy mental, emotional, spiritual, physical, and nutritional wellness is vital in being able to successfully advance in life and it is my intention to help students accordingly so that you can most effectively move forward with achieving your personal and academic aspirations and desired mental and emotional goals."